Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 Another instance, in 2008, had her take a class up to the third floor, where the first Alberta parliament held their sessions.

-“I had a walk-in classroom go in there a number of times and one of the most interesting incidents was when she had taken everyone upstairs … and there was one fellow — I don’t know what happened — but he started to freak out.
+“I had a walk-in classroom go in there several times and one of the most interesting incidents was when she had taken everyone upstairs … and there was one fellow — I don’t know what happened — but he started to freak out.
 He couldn’t do it.

 Knudsen said that she ensures everyone is in the best state of mind before entering the building because negative energy can be projected when entering an allegedly haunted location.